 Exhale, engaging your core.
 Extend your left leg and right arm away from your body, lowering the right hand and left foot towards the ground with control.
 Left arm and right leg remain in place.
 With control, inhale as you return to center.

-Then repeat on the opposite side.
+Repeat on the opposite side.
 Exhale as you extend your right leg and left arm away from the body, lowering the left hand and right foot towards the ground.
 With control, return to the starting position.

 3. Half Crunch